Frequently Asked Questions

 How can I apply?

 You can apply online on our website simply visiting the page of your award of interest.
 It will be necessary to create an account and register with your email address.
-You will then be able to complete an online application form (for the following Awards: Japan, Mexico, Thailand, Youth Activitst-Vermont, Ecuador and Eurocamp) or download a PDF application to complete and send by post (for all the other Awards).
+You will then be able to complete an online application form (for the following Awards: Japan, Mexico, Youth Activitst-Vermont, Ecuador and Eurocamp) or download a PDF application to complete and send by post (for all the other Awards).